tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-04-19-how-wpzep-works.md

 #### Requesting to <samp>wp-admin/admin-ajax.php</samp> ####

 We can also do the same thing via `admin-ajax.php` by `GET` or `POST` method using jQuery.
-This request can be handled via `wp_ajax_xxxx` action hook.
+This request can be handled by the `wp_ajax_xxxx` action hook.

 {% highlight php %}
 <?php add_action( 'wp_ajax_' . 'do-my-action', 'my_action' ); ?>